learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 This is but one tiny example.
 If you don't live in a big city with public transport, maybe you "poll" all the cars at a four-way stop sign to see who arrived first.
-Perhaps you're a bit lax on your laundry and you "sniff test" all the clothes on the floor to find one that's least-offensive.
+Perhaps you're a bit lax on your laundry and you "sniff test" all the clothes on the floor _until_ you find the one that's least-offensive.
 We use Enumerables all the time in real life!
 They're everywhere in life so they're very useful to have in code as well.

 ## Consult Ruby's Enumerable Documentation